 - You want to wait until the tomatoes are completely mushy before adding the spices.
 This helps to create a thick consistency.

 - Keep a close eye on the curry throughout the cooking process.
 Stir often to prevent burning.

 - If you can, use fresh ingredients – especially the herbs.
 They exude a beautiful fresh scent to this dish – which makes all the difference.

-- Leftover egg curry can be stored in the fridge in an airtight container for up to 3 days.
+Leftover egg curry should be stored in an airtight container for 3-4 days.

 More Curry Recipes You May Like

 If you try this recipe, would love to hear from you!
-Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, Facebook and Twitter!
+Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, or Facebook!
 Can’t wait to see your photos.